joaosczip/traveller/README.md

 - **LangChain Integration**: Built on top of LangChain, the app orchestrates LLMs, prompt templates, output parsers, and tool routing for robust, extensible AI-driven logic.

 This makes Traveller a powerful, extensible, and intelligent assistant for travelers, powered by state-of-the-art LLM technology.

+## Roadmap

+- 🚀 **WhatsApp Integration:** Fully integrate with WhatsApp to allow seamless communication with the assistant.
+- 🌍 **More Languages & Currencies:** Expand support for additional languages and currencies.
+- ✈️ **Travel Search & Booking:** Enable flight and train price search and booking directly from the app.

 ## Features